 Why does this matter?
 Because you need to understand global macroeconomics in order to understand what interest rate you will be getting.
 If the economy sucks, rates are usually low.
 Why?
-Because the government wants to encourage economic growth by having low rates so companies will borrow and invest in growing their company.
+Because the

 When the economy is doing incredibly well, then demand for goods and services is high and, as a result, prices go up.
 This is called inflation.
 In an effort to cool down the economy, the government likes to raise rates so that prices don't go up much.
 They raise rates so that they can later cut rates if the economy is not doing well.